epic-open-source/seismometer/docs/example_notebooks/index.rst

 Directory Structure
 -------------------

-To run the notebook, we assume the existence of the fllowing files in the same directory as the notebook: configuration files and data.
+To run the notebook, we assume the existence of the following files in the same directory as the notebook: configuration files and data.

 Configuration Files